 The school includes families and community members in setting and supporting the school’s trajectory toward high performance.

 The Schools to Watch® criteria and the material on this site can be used for school assessment and staff development.
-We encourage you and your colleagues to use the STW Rubric and a STW Criteria Rating Sheet tools.
+We encourage you and your colleagues to use the STW Rubric.
+As a result of data collected through the Investing in Innovation Grant the STW Ruberic has been shown to be a useful tool for school improvement.

 Download the complete “Schools to Watch Criteria with Evidence” document.